 This enquiry, which is somewhat deeply grounded, has two sides.
 The one refers to the objects of pure understanding, and is intended to expound and render intelligible the objective validity of its a priori concepts.
 It is therefore essential to my purposes.
 The other seeks to investigate the pure understanding itself, its possibility and the cognitive faculties upon which it rests: and so deals with it in its subjective aspect.
 Although this latter exposition is of great importance for my chief purpose, it does not form an essential part of it.
 (Axvi–xvii)

-Henrich (1968–9) rejects the Adickes/Paton proposal for the reason that in §21 Kant states that the demonstration of the validity of the categories is completed only in §26, while the passage from the A-Preface indicates that this is a task for the objective deduction.
+Henrich (1968–69) rejects the Adickes/Paton proposal for the reason that in §21 Kant states that the demonstration of the validity of the categories is completed only in §26, and the passage from the A-Preface indicates that this is a task for the objective deduction.
 In defense of Adickes and Paton, in §20 Kant claims to have established that the categories apply to the manifold in any one given intuition, and affirms that he will now show that categories apply to any object presented to the senses.
-In view of the aim of the objective deduction, this move would seem to require only a straightforward and trivial application of the result of §20 to any empirical intuition we might have.
-So, on a charitable interpretation of Kant's agenda, showing that the categories apply to any object presented to the senses plausibly involves considerations beyond the scope of the objective deduction.
+In view of the aim of the objective deduction, this move would seem to require only a straightforward and trivial application of the result of §20 to any empirical intuition we might have (Dickerson 2004: 195–96).
+So, on a charitable interpretation of Kant’s agenda, showing that the categories apply to any object presented to the senses plausibly involves considerations beyond the scope of the objective deduction.

-In the transcendental argument of the Refutation of Idealism, Kant's target is not Humean skepticism about the applicability of a priori concepts, but rather Cartesian skepticism about the external world.
-This argument was added by Kant to the second edition of the Critique of Pure Reason (B274–279, with a change suggested in the Preface to B, Bxxxix-Bxli), and subsequently embellished and reworked in a series of Reflections (Guyer 1987: 279–316).
+In the transcendental argument of the Refutation of Idealism, Kant’s target is not Humean skepticism about the applicability of a priori concepts, but rather Cartesian skepticism about the external world.
+This argument was added by Kant to the second edition of the Critique of Pure Reason (B274–279, with a change suggested in the Preface to B, Bxxxix–Bxli), and subsequently embellished and reworked in a series of Reflections (Guyer 1987: 279–316).
 More specifically, Kant intends to refute what he calls problematic idealism, according to which the existence of objects outside us in space is “doubtful and indemonstrable” (B274).
 His strategy is to derive the claim that such objects exist from my awareness that my representations have a specific temporal order.
 At the present time I am aware of the specific temporal order of many of my past experiences, an awareness produced by memory.
 But what is it about what I remember that allows me to determine the temporal order of my experiences?
 There must be something by reference to which I can correlate the remembered experiences that allows me to determine their temporal order.
 But first, I have no conscious states that can play this role.
 Further, this reference cannot be time itself, for “time by itself is not perceived;” Kant argues for this claim in the First Analogy (B224–5).
-As Guyer puts it, it is not as if the content of memories of individual events are evidently indexed to specific times, the way in which sportscasts and videotapes often are (Guyer 1987: 244).
+As Guyer puts it, it is not as if the content of memories of individual events are manifestly indexed to specific times, as sportscasts and videotapes often are (Guyer 1987: 244).
 Kant contends that the only other candidate for this reference is something outside of me in space, and it must be something (relatively) permanent (cf. First Analogy, B224–5).
 Perhaps this claim is made plausible by how we often actually determine the times at which our experiences occur.
-We use observations of sun's positions, or of a clock that indicates time by way of the period of a pendulum, or by the period of the vibration of a cesium atom.
-Kant's argument can be seen as exploiting this fact, together with the observation that there is no similar periodic process in human conscious experience considered independently of any spatial objects it might represent, and that we lack any awareness of time by itself, to show we must perceive objects outside us in space by reference to which we can determine the temporal order of our past experiences.
+We use observations of sun’s positions, or of a clock that indicates time by way of the period of a pendulum, or by the period of the vibration of a cesium atom.
+Kant’s argument can be seen as exploiting this fact, together with the observation that there is no similar periodic process in human conscious experience considered independently of any spatial objects it might represent, and that we lack any awareness of time by itself, to show we must perceive objects outside us in space by reference to which we can determine the temporal order of our past experiences.

-Dicker provides a compelling initial representation of Kant's argument (Dicker 2004, 2008):
+George Dicker provides a compelling initial representation of Kant’s argument (Dicker 2004, 2008):